Ahora Te Puedes Marchar: Super Junior version

-South Korean boyband Super Junior released the cover of "Ahora Te Puedes Marchar" on October 8, 2018, as the fourth track in their Latin pop extended play One More Time.
+South Korean boy band Super Junior released the cover of "Ahora Te Puedes Marchar" on October 8, 2018, as the fourth track on their Latin pop extended play One More Time.
 On March 2, 2019, they released a music video for the song as a promotion for their tour Super Show 7S.
-The video is a tribute to its original iteration and was shot to mimic its cinematography, with the members of the band took turned acting as Miguel.
-Since its release, the song has become a staple to Super Junior's tour setlist and was performed in the Latin American legs of Super Show 9: Road (2023), and Super Show 10 (2025).
-In addition, they had also performed the song at the Telehit 25th anniversary concert in Mexico, and at the two-days concert SMTown Special Stage in Santiago.
+The video is a tribute to its original iteration and was shot to mimic its cinematography, with the members of the band taking turns acting as Miguel.
+Since its release, the song has become a staple of Super Junior's tour setlist and was performed in the Latin American legs of Super Show 9: Road (2023), and Super Show 10 (2025).
+In addition, they had also performed the song at the Telehit 25th anniversary concert in Mexico, and at the two-day concert SMTown Special Stage in Santiago.